RunmonkunMatthew/Todo-App/README.md

 # Todo-App
-Add, delte and edit daily tasks efficiently
+add, delete and edit daily tasks efficiently

 Created with ❤️ by Dr Matthew